crispab/agile-games/Learning.md

 I would like to learn designing something built on web sockets and event queues.

+I found that web sockets have their own challenges, of course.
+A connection may be lost, e.g. when user reloads the page.
+In a chat application that may be no problem, users just rejoins the same chat channel.
+You could do the same with a game if the gameId and userId is in the url.
+I opted to have the session in local storage instead which is better if you loose the url.
+Games are more stressful so you want the experience be as smooth as possible.

+However, here I discovered that the client needs to wait for the server to respond before sending the first command.
+When this app starts, it gets the last known session from local storage and tries to use it immediately.
+But then the sockets may not be ready so instead it waits for the server to send its response to the socket connection establishment.

+In hindsight, the url approach had been easier to implement but user experience had suffered somewhat.

 ## Micronaut

 I have built several services on Spring Boot but there is a new